 The Centre for Communications Technology has a long history of research, development and training which can be traced back to the mid-1940s when the need arose to train technical staff in the, then new, technologies of high-frequency sensors and radar.
-This technology nowadays plays a pivotal role in enabling wireless communications, and plays a key role in the Schools activities.
-The Centre's research activity is organised into several areas:
+This technology nowadays plays a pivotal role in enabling wireless communications (5G, IoT, WiFi, Bluetooth, UWB, satellite etc), and plays a key role in the School’s activities.
+The Centre's research activity is organised into the following areas:

 The Centre’s research is applied in nature for real-world applications.
 We support high-quality PhD training to ensure researchers develop the necessary skills, including the ability to communicate research outputs and ethical awareness.
 Research projects enable our students to apply their knowledge to innovate and develop skills that are in demand in industry.
 We recognise this is the key to employment success for our students.

-For more information, visit news items from the Centre for Communications Technology.
+For more information, visit our news items from the Centre for Communications Technology.

 The Centre welcomes applications for MPhil/PhD research degrees on either a full-time or part-time basis.
 We strongly encourage industrially sponsored research projects.
 We are also happy to discuss any research proposal from individuals.

 The annual Computing and Digital Media Show will be held on Thursday 14 – Saturday 16 June.
 You are invited to attend this free event.

 Graduate recognised for outstanding engineering talent